LET YOUR FREAK FLAG FLY: WHY YOUR BRAND NEEDS PERSONALITY

 Because before they even look at what you have to say, they already know it’s going to bore them to tears.

-Think about your story and then consider how formatting might help improve it.
-Use spacing, bold type, and italics to help emphasize your points.
+Think about your story and consider how formatting might help improve it.
+For example, use spacing, bold type, and italics to help emphasize your points.
 And use bullet points, headings, and photos to help break things up.

 You want to make your content more pleasing to the eye, enticing your audience to stick around and keep reading.